Surendra Pal Joshi: Early life

-Joshi was born on 23 July 1955 in Dehradun, Uttarakhand.
+Surendra pal Joshi was born on 23 July 1955 in Dehradun, Uttarakhand.
 In 1980, he joined Lucknow College of Arts and Crafts in Uttar Pradesh and completed his bachelor’s degree in fine arts afterwards.

 Career

-Joshi moved to Jaipur and later in 1988 started working as an assistant professor at the Rajasthan School of Art.
+Surendra pal Joshi moved to Jaipur and later in 1988 started working as an assistant professor at the Rajasthan School of Art.
 In 2008, he took voluntary retirement (VRS) from work and continued working on paintings.
 Joshi had done 22 solo exhibitions in his time and created several murals.
 His abstract paintings and murals have received many awards at national and international levels.
 Some of his designed murals are displayed at places like Indian Oil Corporation in New Delhi, Hindustan Unilever in Mumbai, and Shipping Corporation of India in Visakhapatnam.
 In 1997, Joshi received fellowship from Britain to design murals in Cardiff, UK.